220103JavaFS/standup-vanquish-java-beans/README.md

 # Standup

 This is your team repository for holding standup notes and other team wide information.

 # Team Members :

 Justin
 Elias Calagiu
 Mario Jimenez
+Jessie Guadarrama